dylankb/dylankb.github.io/about-me-content.md

 ### Recent work

-I co-created an experimental, decentralized cloud file storage system.
-Click below to read more.
+I co-created an experimental, decentralized cloud file storage system called Layr.
+If you're interested in privacy issues with the cloud, ensuring redundant data across a system, or data structures to power P2P networks, then you should read about our journey of solving tricky problems.

 <div class="add-bottom-margin">
   <a href="https://layr-team.github.io/layr-project" class="button">